Layoffs on the Rise: 6 Ways to Make Them Easier on Everyone

 - Meet other local employers who are hiring.

-We can give you a myriad of reasons for following up with employees who were laid off.
-It’s human kindness.
-You maintain a network.
+We can give you many reasons for following up with employees who are laid off: It’s human kindness.
+You create a network.
 Your company’s reputation stands tall.
 All employees see you in a positive light.

 So try to schedule intervals after layoffs to: